hans-lam/CS221-Project/README.md

 # CS221-Project
-A Dungeons and Dragons web app made using Java's Swing GUI through Intellij.
+A Dungeons and Dragons Java app, UI implemented using Java's Swing GUI library.